Zack Short Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The Angels have the 21st-ranked team ERA across all league pitching staffs (4.48).
+- The Angels have a 4.48 team ERA that ranks 20th across all MLB pitching staffs.

-- Angels pitchers combine to rank 19th in baseball in home runs surrendered (123 total, 1.2 per game).
+- Angels pitchers combine to rank 19th in baseball in home runs given up (123 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.